- Published on

 - Completely turn off the laptop display.

-There are two simple solution.
+There are two simple solutions.
 Firstly, just close the Mac screen.
-It will turn off the primary display just output to external display.
+It will turn off the primary display and just output to the external display.

 But, the speaker output will be affected.
-The sound, especially if there is a speech, will not clear enough to hear.
-I didn't prefer using headphone/earphones for listening, except for video calls.
-For the record, my monitor have a pair of speakers, but ya know the sound quality will be like.
+The sound, especially if there is speech, will not be clear enough to hear.
+I didn't prefer using headphones/earphones for listening, except for video calls.
+For the record, my monitor has a pair of speakers, but you know the sound quality will be like.

-I still wanted the full experience listening from Mac speaker.
+I still wanted the full experience of listening from the Mac speaker.
 So this option is out of the equation.

-Secondly, move the Mac to right side of the monitor.
-So I'm no longer be annoyed from the Arc browser sidebar behavior.
+Secondly, move the Mac to the right side of the monitor.
+So I'm no longer annoyed by the Arc browser sidebar behavior.
 But, this doesn't help me achieve the goal I mentioned above.
 So this one is also out of the equation.

-I tried looking for the similar option that laptop Windows conviently have; "External monitor only", but I can't find the equivalance of it on Mac.
+I tried looking for the similar option that Windows laptops conveniently have; "External monitor only", but I can't find the equivalent of it on Mac.

-I also found this hacky trick on Reddit (can't found the original post) that suggest to rearrange the display arrangement so mouse cannot cross the laptop screen.
+I also found this hacky trick on Reddit (can't find the original post) that suggests rearranging the display arrangement so the mouse cannot cross the laptop screen.

 It might work.
 It solved the Arc sidebar behavior.
 But it still doesn't turn off the display completely.
-Sometimes, some window launched to the other display, and with this setup, it is difficult to move the window around.
+Sometimes, some windows launch to the other display, and with this setup, it is difficult to move the window around.

 Well, it doesn't work.
-Further searches on the internet, I found that the magnet trick only works on older Macbook.
+Further searches on the internet, I found that the magnet trick only works on older MacBooks.

 With the new 2021 design, the MacBook has a hinge sensor, that can detect not only if the lid is closed, but also the angle of its closing.
 Magnets can’t trick’em anymore.

-Oh, also, the blogpost above is a good to read.
+Oh, also, the blog post above is good to read.
 He discussed this same topic but on the software side.

 Behold, the thumbshell mode

-Lastly, I found this nice blog where he set his Mac in thumbshell mode (Yup, I got the term thumbshell mode from this blogpost).
-Seems like I have found people that share similar problem with me.
+Lastly, I found this nice blog where he set his Mac in thumbshell mode (Yup, I got the term thumbshell mode from this blog post).
+Seems like I have found people that share a similar problem with me.
 His solution is simple, just open the lid like normal, put a finger, and close the lid slowly until it reaches the finger.

 The laptop screen display will turn off, leaving the display output to the monitor only.
 Just like what I needed.

-So I went to try on my Macbook Air and it works.
-But then I remember, I have extra keyboard gasket lying around, and I think the height/width is similar to the finder, so why not just put that thing in here.
+So I went to try on my MacBook Air and it works.
+But then I remember, I have an extra keyboard gasket lying around, and I think the height/width is similar to the finger, so why not just put that thing in here.

-And the I close the lid slowly until it reaches the gasket.
-It still works, and it is more convinient than using my finger. 😄
+And then I close the lid slowly until it reaches the gasket.
+It still works, and it is more convenient than using my finger. 😄

-What about the pros using this method?
-I think I agree with what Alec has highlighted in his blogpost, which are:
+What about the pros of using this method?
+I think I agree with what Alec has highlighted in his blog post, which are:

 heat.
 Even a slender air vent lets a lot more heat out than no air vent.
 Hence fans come on much later and at a lower RPM.

-I didn't notice much difference using my Macbook Air, but I definitely more preferable the letting all the heat accumulated near the display panel.
+I didn't notice much difference using my MacBook Air, but I definitely prefer letting all the heat accumulate near the display panel.

 open: 9, closed: 2, thumb clamshell: 6